robotdestroy/TwitchStreamingGuide/streamingguide.md

 ![](https://cdn-images-1.medium.com/max/500/1*0DbPjBR4nMovlHHEQJIw0w.jpeg)

 ![](https://cdn-images-1.medium.com/max/500/1*9EieHn8sxq5OkW3BpaLMVw.jpeg)
-<span class="figcaption_hack">Some of my BRB screens for various games.
-I can still use the text tool in OBS
-to overlay more information about when I will return.</span>

 I also set up scenes for certain games that I’m playing a lot which allows me to customize the layout specifically to the game’s UI.